dennuguyen/comp1531-proj/src/assumptions.md

 ### list()
 - returns a list of channels
 - shows channels user is part of
+- invalid or no given token returns an empty list

 ### listall()
 - returns a list of channels
 - shows all channels regardless of membership
+- invalid or no given token returns an empty list

 ### create()
-- channel name cannot be empty
+- channel name cannot be empty or consist of only whitespace:
+    - channel names should describe the purpose of the channel
+    - empty channel names do not describe purpose
 - channel name and channel_id are unique
-- channel name cannot consist of only whitespace
+    - repeated channel name will cause confusion for user and purpose of channel
+    - unique channel id allows identification of channel for back-end
 - incorrect channel names will throw InputError
+    - channel name with char > 20 is over the limit and throws InputError

 ## echo.py